BrewPi/firmware/docs/controlbox.rst

 Response::
     0x0B    reset command
     flags
-    0x00    confirmation of command execution.
+    0x00    confirmation of command execution, or <0 if the device cannot reset now.

 The eeprom is erased and the response returned before the device is reset.